connyval/connyval/README.md

 > I hope, my portfolio can help you to growm your knowledge, too!

 > [!TIP]
-> Always, in puttting in practice everything that you learn.
+> Always put into practice everything you learn.

 > [!IMPORTANT]
 > Give me any feedback or just contact me!